hyperoslo/tasuku/README.md

     rake db:migrate

-Then you can chang the default configurations:
+Then you can change the default configurations:

 ```ruby
 # config/routes.rb